socialspacedev/chat-tools/beacon-web-app.md

         <h1>Let's test Help Scout chat!</h1>
         <br>
         <p>
+          This is an in-app chat widget.
 Go click the blue bubble at the botton right and select the chat option.
 Then chat away!
 If you have any feedback, let Andrew know.
         </p>
         <p>
-        Note that this uses the test billing beacon.
+        Note that this uses the *test billing beacon*.
         </p>

         <!-- Help Scout Beacon code -->